leonmelson/pyGCodeLoader/README.md

   -h, --help            show this help message and exit -p PORT, --port PORT  TTY/COM port path in '' if folders have spaces -pb PORTBAUD, --portbaud PORT Baud rate
-  -f FILE, --file FILE  Gcode file path in '' if folders have spaces -c CODE, --code CODE  Gcode string separated by <> enclosed in '' -w WAIT, --wait WAIT  Wait for a value="ok" to get returned before sending next line -s SLEEP, --sleep SLEEP Sleep time = float = 0.001 between each command sent -l LOG, --log LOG     Append Log file path in '' if folders have spaces -inf INFLOOP, --infloop INFLOOP Infinite loop with manual code add until exit is typed = enable -debug DEBUG, --debug DEBUG Disable Writing to port and disable -w --wait function as no return will be available = enable
+  -f FILE, --file FILE Gcode file path in '' if folders have spaces -u URL, --url URL Url to GCode
+  -c CODE, --code CODE  Gcode string separated by <> enclosed in '' -w WAIT, --wait WAIT  Wait for a value="ok" to get returned before sending next line -s SLEEP, --sleep SLEEP Sleep time = float = 0.001 between each command sent -r REICEVE, --receive RECEIVE Receive port data with --sleep time only when --code, --url, --file is empty = enable -l LOG, --log LOG     Append Log file path in '' if folders have spaces -inf INFLOOP, --infloop INFLOOP Infinite loop with manual code add until exit is typed = enable -debug DEBUG, --debug DEBUG Disable Writing to port and disable -w --wait function as no return will be available = enable